Bianchi IX model: Reducing phase space: Conclusions

-In near future we plan to find the true Hamiltonian in two ways: (i) without solving analytically the dynamics, by the method outlined in Sec.
-IV.A.1 on relative dynamics, and (ii) after solving analytically the dynamics.
-The latter case means an extension of the procedure of Sec.
-IV.B, tested for the case of the first iteration.
-One may try to find an exact solution by an induction applied to the sequence of the successive approximations.
-After completing that step one may follow the method presented in Sec.
-IV.C to determine the physical Hamiltonian.
+In the future we plan to find the true Hamiltonian (i) after analytically solving the dynamics using the method of Sec.
+V and (ii) within the method of relative dynamics of Sec.
+VI.
+In the former case, we plan to make an extension of the procedure tested within the first iteration.
+One may try to find an exact solution using an induction method applied to the sequence of successive approximations.
+In the latter case, we plan to implement the definition of time that changes monotonically {\it globally}.
+Such a form has the time $T := x_1 + x_2 + x_3$ because $\exp{(x_1 + x_2 + x_3)} = a b c$, so it is proportional to the local volume of space that decreases monotonically to zero near the cosmological singularity (indicating the singularity).

-Promising tools to be used within the dynamical system methods have been proposed long time ago by Bogoyavlensky \cite{Bogo}.
-Such issues like higher dimensionality of phase space, criticality of continuous sets, asymptotic criticality, and finally nonhyperbolicity of critical sets do not seem to be problematic in this approach.
-His results concern however the {\it diagonal} Bianchi IX model and are based on {\it non-canonical} transformations.
-Trying to adopt his methods to our model is another aspect of our programme.
+Promising tools to be used within the dynamical system methods were proposed a long time ago by Bogoyavlensky \cite{Bogo}.
+Issues such as higher dimensionality of phase space, criticality of continuous sets, asymptotic criticality, and, finally nonhyperbolicity of critical sets do not seem to be problematic in this approach.
+Bogoyavlensky's method has been developed by Uggla and collaborators in a series of papers (see, e.g., \cite{Heinzle:2009eh,Heinzle:2009du} and references therein).
+Their Hubble-normalized bounded variables seem to cope with the problem of fixed points ``at infinity'' of ``non-hyperbolic'' type.
+This method concerns, however, the {\it diagonal} Bianchi IX model.
+Trying to adopt this method to our model is another aspect of our program.
+An issue ofv relevance for us, while applying the sophisticated variables on phase space proposed in Refs. \cite{Bogo,Heinzle:2009eh}, is that of {\it noncanonical} transformations on phase space which are used to implement them.
+We present some aspects of this problem in Appendix B, where we apply McGehee-type transformations.
+However, a complete discussion of this problem is beyond the scope of the present paper and will be given elsewhere.

 \acknowledgments